top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/35_system_architectures/system_architectures.md

 - How knows what: other sources of information, such as priors.
 - How information is represented

 A logical architecture would also describe what are the representations used.
-This is explored more fully in [](#representations).
+This is explored more fully in [the unit about representations](#representations).

 ## Actor model

-(Brief discussion of actor model)
+TODO: Brief discussion of actor model

 ## Physical architecture {#physical-architectures}